symfony-cmf/routing-docs/doc/routing-bundle/configuration.rst

 repository or loading fixtures.
 Sometimes this is not what you want, as the created node is of type 'Generic' and you might want the document to be a route (for the homepage).
-Set this to false to disable the initializer when you create your nodes yourself in your own :ref:`initializer <phpcr-odm-repository-initializers>`.
+Set this to false to disable the initializer when you create your nodes yourself in your own PHPCR ODM repository initializer.

 ``orm``
 """""""